moddevices/mod-arpeggiator-lv2/README.md

 # Caveats

 * The plugins can be used outside of the MOD ecosystem.
-But because they are developed for usage inside the MOD there might be things that won't work properly.
+But because they are developed for usage inside the MOD, there might be things that won't work properly.
+Especially the host-sync might not work as intended on other plugin-hosts.
 * DPF supports a range of plugins formats.
 However, this plugin uses some LV2 specific properties for the host sync function.
   Therefore this plugin is only available as an LV2 plugin for now.